 This is me.
 I’m Anne Piotrowski.
-I’m a counselor and a vegan activist.
+I’m a licensed professional counselor (LPC) and a vegan activist.
 I’m convinced most people are compassionate but the world makes acting in compassionate ways really difficult sometimes.
 I was born in New Jersey, raised by my Cuban grandparents surrounded by a loving mother, uncles, aunts, cousins, and friends.
 When I was a kid, I wanted to be a truck driver – with a chimpanzee sidekick just like BJ and the Bear (if you were raised in the 70s and 80s, you recognize the reference).

 Instead of becoming a truck driver, I went to The College of New Jersey for a Master’s degree in Counseling Psychology.
 I worked in Trenton, NJ at an outpatient hospital program with people who suffered from mental and substance abuse issues.
 Later, I worked at Rutgers University as a counselor, academic advisor and coordinator of disability services.
 When I became a mom, I decided to stay home but couldn’t entirely stay away from my profession so I volunteered as a counselor for the Family Breastfeeding Association.